Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Results

-To evaluate the models’ performance on extrapolation data—system configurations outside the training range, we generated a test dataset in the systems shape of: $w:36 , L:2, nm:5$ and predict targets with our models.
+To evaluate the models performance on extrapolation data, i.e., system configurations outside the training range, we generated a test dataset by graphene, stanene, silicene, and germanene; in the system shapes of: $w:14,36$ ; $L:5,9$ ; $nm:6\%$ and predict targets with our models.